rilysh/service/README.md

 Since Void uses runit, so it doesn't really have a separate service manager, like in SystemD, we've `systemctl`.
 All of it has an `sv` (service) command but it can be a little difficult to use for the first time, also it doesn't manage service enabling to disabling.
 So this script comes in handy!

 Basically, it just links to `/var/service` to enable a service and unlinks (remove symbolic link from `/var/service`) to disable a service.

+I may rename the repo with something else when I'll add more scripts in this repo!